Forms IV and V (Years 10 and 11)

 PHYSICAL EDUCATION

-During their third weekly lesson, the pupils participate in a “Movement for the Mind” module which focuses on pupils’ mental wellbeing, health and exercise.
-In these sessions pupils will have tailored options such as yoga, walk and talk, gym and fitness sessions.
+During their third weekly lesson, the students participate in a “Movement for the Mind” module which focuses on students’ mental wellbeing, health and exercise.
+In these sessions students will have tailored options such as yoga, walk and talk, gym and fitness sessions.
 The aim of all our PE lessons is to provide students with a framework where they can compete and train in a team sport, and to provide options which highlight the importance of general physical activity and exercise.
 We encourage all students to discover a sport or exercise that they feel passionate about and want to positively and proactively engage with at Heathfield and beyond.

-PERSONAL, SOCIAL, HEALTH EDUCATION (PSHE)
+PERSONAL, SOCIAL, HEALTH AND ECONOMIC EDUCATION

-PSHE is taught in Forms I-UVI in one lesson every two weeks.
+PSHEE is taught in Forms I-UVI in one lesson every two weeks.
 Lessons are supplemented by presentations from outside speakers and agencies.

 The aim of the course is to help students to: